Bean Validation

 MessageInterpolator configuration

-Configure the class that constructs the message when validation errors occur in Bean Validation (a class that implements MessageInterpolator).
+Configure the class that constructs the message when validation errors occur in Jakarta Bean Validation (a class that implements MessageInterpolator).

 If this is not configured, then NablarchMessageInterpolator which uses Message Management is used.